-Figure A7: Load Duration Curves and 2021 Peak Load
+Figure A7: Load Duration Curves and 2022 Peak Load 2020-2022

-These curves reveal the changes in load that are due to economic activity and weather conditions, among other things.
-The inset table indicates the number and percentage of hours when load exceeded 80, 90, 100, and 110 GW of load.
-The figure shows the actual and predicated peak load for 2021.
-The "Predicted Peak (50/50)" is the predicted peak load in 2021 where MISO expected the load could be higher or lower than this level with equal probability.
+Load duration curves reveal the changes in load that are due to economic activity and weather conditions, among other things.
+The inset table indicates the number and percentage of hours when load exceeded 80, 90, 100, and 110 GW.
+The figure shows the actual and predicated peak load for 2022.
+The "Predicted Peak (50/50)" is the predicted peak load where MISO expected the load could be higher or lower than this level with equal probability.
 The "Predicted Peak (90/10)" is the predicted peak load where actual peak will be at or below this level with 90 percent probability (i.e., there is only a 10 percent probability of load peaking above this level).